 to the Netherlands to attend the wedding of their nephew Prince Bernhard of Lippe-

 Duchess Marie and Prince Julius Ernst celebrated their silver wedding anniversary on 11 August 1939 just a month before the Second World War broke out.
 Following the end of the conflict in 1945 Duchess Marie lost her Dresden property, which falling in communist East Germany was confiscated by the Red Army, with the family being forced to settle permanently in Oberkassel.

-It was in Oberkassel that Duchess Marie died on 14 October 1948 aged 70.
-She was buried in her husband’s family’s crypt at Heisterbach Abbey near Oberkassel, she was survived by her husband Prince Julius Ernst who died on 15 September 1952.
+It was in Oberkassel that Duchess Marie died on 14 October 1948 aged 70, being buried in the Lippe family crypt at Heisterbach Abbey near Oberkassel.
+She was survived by her husband Prince Julius Ernst who died on 15 September 1952.

 Dame of the Order of Luise, Prussia